Neehi/udacity-serverless-todo/README.md

 Serverless Framework is used to build and deploy the application.
 Instructions for installing Serverless Framework can be found [here](https://serverless.com/framework/docs/getting-started/).

-## Dependencies

-**Amazon Web Services (AWS)**
+### Amazon Web Services (AWS)

-An AWS account is required and will need setting up to deploy and run the application.
+An AWS account is required to deploy the application.

-**Auth0**
+### Auth0

-Auth0 is used for authentication and an account will need setting up and configuring for the application to run.
+Auth0 is used for authentication and an Auth0 application should be created with asymmetrically encrypted keys (RS256).

 ## Getting started